-Whilst it can be reassuring to know that you wrote the same answer as your friends, if you find out that you wrote something different and you have another 4 or 5 exams to take, this may throw you off your game.
+It can certainly be reassuring to know that you wrote the same answer as your friends.
+But if you find out that you wrote something different and you have another 4 or 5 exams to take, this may throw you off your game.

 The exam is over.
-There’s nothing much you can do about it, so move on and focus on the next one.
+There’s nothing much you can do about it, so move on and focus on studying for the next one.

 9. Take a few deep breaths when you get stuck